 What an idiot you might think…

 That friend is a strong GM.
-It happens to the best.
+It can even happen to the best.

 Not only does your position deteriorate, but you also make life easier for your opponent.
-If you force him to, he might find that one small sequence to win a piece or forced move repetition.
+If you force him, he might find that one small sequence to win a piece or forced move repetition.